-On May 3rd, as part of Philly Tech Week 2018, Technical.ly Philly hosted its inaugural Introduced by Technical.ly — an all-day event with a “choose your own adventure” format, three rooms of simultaneous programming, and a rotating demo floor.
-Our president and creative director, Greg Ippolito, sat on a panel called “The Customer Journey: A Thoughtful Approach To User Experience.”
-Here are some of the key thoughts he shared …
+On May 3rd, as part of Philly Tech Week 2018, Technical.ly Philly hosted its inaugural Introduced by Technical.ly — an all-day event with a “choose your own adventure” format, three rooms of simultaneous programming & a rotating demo floor.
+I was fortunate enough to sit on a panel called “The Customer Journey: A Thoughtful Approach To User Experience.”
+Here’s a recap of some of the key thoughts I shared …

 On the most important CX considerations:

-There are two critical things to remember when it comes to customer experience, regardless of what your role is or what industry you’re in: (1) That CX is dynamic.
+There are two critical things to remember when it comes to customer experience, regardless of your role or industry: (1) That CX is dynamic.
 The customer decides what a good experience is, and you either meet that or risk failure.
 (2) That the key to delivering great CX is empathy.